NatalieZelenka/python_project_template/README.md

 `python3 -m pytest .`

 This should give us a message saying "1 passed in 0.02s" which lets us know the tests in our test directory passed!

+### Using Git and GitHub

+1. Make an issue for the problem you're planning on fixing if it doesn't already exist.
+2. Make sure you are on the `main` branch. (`git checkout main`) and `git pull` all the latest changes.
+2. Create a new `development` branch, where you will do your development and switch to it:
+`git checkout -b development` (you can call it something more specific to the problem you're working on)
+3. Create a work-in-progress Pull Request from your new branch to the `main` branch.
+This will be a place you can get an overview of the progress you're making.
+3. Working locally, take regular snapshots of your progress using `git add` and `git commit -m` and update GitHub using `git push`.
+3. When you are finished with a new feature, make sure your tests run `python3 -m pytest .`, this is a great time to ask for feedback if you'd have that option and would like to, then you can merge your changes into `main`.